In a sleepy little foothill community far off any main highway there is a surprise waiting for those who happen upon it.

-We continue to expand our sanctuary properties to make room for additional rescued horses that are unsuitable for adoption.
-It is here that horses with advanced age, injury, lameness, or pyschological trauma can live their lives in peace and harmony never to be in jeopardy of being abused, neglected or sent to slaughter.
+Lifesavers continues to expand the sanctuary properties to make room for additional rescued horses that are not suitable for adoption.
+It is here that horses with advanced age, injury, lameness, or other limiting factors, can live their lives in peace and harmony never to be in jeopardy of being abused, neglected or sent to slaughter.
 Ever.

-Prior to being released at our sanctuary, rescued horses are kept at our Lancaster, CA facility where they are assessed for adoptability.
-Those horses that are suited for a new home go through our training and placement program.
-Those horses that need to go to sanctuary are on a long waiting list and earn their freedom as new land parcels in Wild Horse Canyon are acquired and fenced.
+Prior to being released Wild Horse Canyon Sanctuary, rescued horses are assessed for adoptability.
+Those horses that are suited for a new home go through a training and placement program.
+Horses that need to go to sanctuary are on a long waiting list and earn their freedom as new land parcels in Wild Horse Canyon are acquired and fenced.

 Wild Horse Canyon is not just a refuge for rescue horses it is also a haven for humans.
 Several times a year Lifesavers Wild Horse rescue, the nonprofit organization that created Wild Horse Canyon, offers its own unique Horse Inspired Growth and Healing (H.I.G.H.)
 The H.I.G.H. program is a journey of self-discovery for people while they are coached on how to “gentle” wild horses.